RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 ### timestamp (and variants)

-Specific handling depends on the source data type.
+Target data type (hash): string

-Target data type (hash): String
+Specific handling depends on the source data type:

 - PostgreSQL and Oracle timestamp, MySQL and Microsoft SQL Server datetime:

-    The input value is converted to a string reprsenting the number of milliseconds since the epoch.
+    The input value is converted to a string representing the number of milliseconds since the Epoch.

-    The Microsoft SQL Server datetime format is YYYY-MM-DD hh:mm:ss\[.nnn] and ranges from 1753-01-01 through 9999-12-31.
+    The Microsoft SQL Server datetime format is <nobr>`YYYY-MM-DD hh:mm:ss[.nnn]`</nobr> and ranges from `1753-01-01` through `9999-12-31`.

 - PostgreSQL timestamptz, Oracle timestamp with local timezone, MySQL timestamp:

-    The input value is converted to UTC and stored as an integer representing the number of microseconds since the epoch.
+    The input value is converted to UTC and stored as an integer representing the number of microseconds since the Epoch.

 Example: A PostgreSQL input value of `2018-06-20 15:13:16.945104` is stored in the target Redis database as `"1529507596945.104"`.